lekiq/simpleevents/README.md

 ### API Endpoints

-- `GET /api/sports`: Retrieve all sports
+- `GET /api/sports`: Retrieve all sports with get parameters
-- `GET /api/teams`: Get teams for a specific sport
+- `GET /api/teams`: Get teams for a specific sport with get parameter `_sport_id`
 - `GET /api/venues`: Get all venues
 - `POST /events`: Create a new event